Vozzie/explodev/cat2/readme.md

 ### ..
 Port to ruby

-> To use the code in metasploit a port will be made later.
+> To use the code in metasploit a port should be made.

 ---
 ##  References